abhisheksunny/ETL-Data-Processing-IMDb-highest-rated-movie/README.md

 Having multiple nodes within the EMR cluster increases concurrency.
 EMR also provides access via SSH and native support for jupyter notebooks.

 * <b>Additional reporting tables</b>
-Current ETL pipeline filter all non-movie data.
-An extension of current ETL would be to include the remaining titleType like TV Series with this as a separate partition.
+Current ETL pipeline filters all non-movie data.
+An extension of current ETL would be, to include the remaining titleType like TV Series with this as a separate partition.
 Just like the existing Fact table, code for `tv_fact_table` could be added which would report, highest rated episode and highest rated season for TV titles.

 ***